SuperOfficeDocs/superoffice-docs/docs/video-meeting/create-video-meeting.md

 # Create a video meeting

-You can easily set up a video meeting when [creating a follow up][1].
+You can easily set up a video meeting when [creating a follow-up][1].

 1. Go to the Follow-up dialog (example: go to the diary and create a new appointment).